pr0g/cmake-examples/README.md

 This is incredibly useful when installing libraries as it means if you build and install the `Debug` configuration and then build and install the `Release` configuration, the `Debug` version of the library won't be overridden (you'll just have `your-libraryd.lib` and `your-library.lib`) in the `lib/` folder.
 This works for single and multi-config generators.

+### FetchContent

+`FetchContent` is a relatively new addition to CMake and seems like in certain contexts it can be extremely useful.

+Instead of downloading, building and installing a library as an entirely separate project, you can use `FetchContent` to make the dependency part of your build.
+In my limited experience this seems super useful for small libraries where the cost to building them is pretty small or non-existent (e.g. a header-only library) but perhaps less so for a large dependency.
+The problem with using `FetchContent` for a larger library is if you want to do a clean build for your project, you'll have to build all dependencies again too (as the library gets added to a `_deps` folder in your `build/` folder).
+You might not always want this so use with care, however it does seem like a useful tool for certain situations.

+Check out the [fetch-content](examples/more/fetch-content) example for a simple demonstration using the commands and see the links below by Sascha Offe, Kuba Sejdak and Michael Hirsch for more information.

 ## CMake Resources

 I've been attempting to learn CMake for a while and have built up quite a list of articles/blogs/documentation that have helped inform my understanding up to this point.
 Please see them listed below (mainly for my benefit so I have them all in one place).